kunalyadav684/Ecommerce-website/README.md

 # Ecommerce-website
-Created ecomeerce website this code can be used by pasting in vs code under html ,css,and jsvascript folders .
+Created E-Commerce website.This code can be used by pasting in vs code under HTML ,CSS,and Javascript folders .
-You will need to use photos as products which can be used from google
+You will need to use photos as products which can be used from google.